docker/community/Docker-Birthday-3/tutorial.md

 	  "name":"John Doe",
 	  "twitter":"@djohnd",
 	  "location":"San Francisco, CA, USA",
-	  "repo":["johnd/votingapp_worker", \
-	  			"johnd/votingapp_voting-app", \
+	  "repo":["johnd/votingapp_voting-app", \
 	  			"johnd/votingapp_result-app"],
 	  "vote":"Python"
 	}
 	```
-- Your containers have an ENTRYPOINT or COMMAND so that when started with the command ```docker run -d image_name ``` they will not exit imediatelly.
+- Your containers have an ENTRYPOINT or COMMAND so that when started with the command ```docker run -d image_name ``` they will not exit immediately.

 You are all set then.
 Navigate to each of the directories where you have a Dockerfile to build and tag your images that you want to submit.

 In order to build the images, make sure to replace your *Docker Hub username* and *Docker image name* in the following commands:

 ```
-$ docker build --no-cache -t johnd/votingapp_worker .
-...
 $ docker build --no-cache -t johnd/votingapp_voting-app .
 ...
 $ docker build --no-cache -t johnd/votingapp_result-app .